 Although MemSQL’s primary storage is main memory, the server maintains a copy of the data on disk as well.

-MemSQL runs with full durability enabled.
-Transactions are committed to the transaction log on disk and later compressed into full-database snapshots.
+By default, MemSQL runs with full durability enabled.
+Transactions are committed to disk as a log and later compressed into full-database snapshots.

 The snapshot and log files are stored in the

 configured in memsql.cnf .
 When MemSQL is restarted,

 it will recover itself into the state it was in before the shutdown, by

 datadir.
 The snapshot and log